 Can I use an image from your website?

 This depends on the image and the purpose for which you intend to use it.
 The majority of images hosted on our website are in the public domain, which means they can be freely used.
 Others are published under fair use provisions and a small number appear with the permission of the rights holder.
 Images can generally be used in school projects and presentations under fair use provisions.
-If in doubt, make contact and we will help where we can.
+If in doubt, make contact and we will help if we can.

 Can I write for Alpha History?